 A recent study of “high risk” patients – older and with multiple co-morbidities – found that house calls could provide a better level of care for patients.
-The researchers found that hospitalization rates dropped significantly for those who were enrolled in a home care program, from 159/1,000 patients to 100/1,000 patients.
+Hospitalization rates dropped significantly for those enrolled in a home care program, from 159 to 100 per 1,000 patients.
 Money was saved in the reduction of healthcare spending and hospitalizations, as the medical teams were able to better monitor high-risk patients, and improve care coordination among multiple healthcare professionals.
 Study lead Glenn Melnick reports that “monitoring and coordination keeps them out of the emergency room and hospitals as inpatients.”

 Another study of VA and Medicare patients found a 25% reduction in hospital admissions, a 36% reduction in hospital days, and a 13% reduction in combined costs for those in a home care program.

 Note that these programs did not rely exclusively on doctors for home care.
-Participants were also visited by a variety of healthcare professionals, including nurse practitioners, nurses, physical therapists, dieticians, rehabilitation therapists, mental health providers, and/or social workers.
+Patients were visited by many healthcare professionals, including nurse practitioners, nurses, physical therapists, dietitians, rehabilitation therapists, and mental health providers.

 It’s also worth noting that the savings identified in these studies doesn’t include money that patients and families can save with home care, including a reduction in expenses such as gas and parking.